CourtHive/tods-competition-factory/src/competitionEngine/documentation/api.md

 ## setSubscriptions

-Please refer to the [Subscriptions](/concepts/subscriptions) topic.
+Please refer to the [Subscriptions](/concepts/subscriptions) in General Concepts.

 ---